nithin123q/Stockprediction_Miniproject_CCL/README.md

-employed to predict its future movement The recent trend in stock market prediction technologies is the use of machine learning which makes predictions based on the values of current stock market indices by training on their previous values and deploy it on cloud using stramlit.
+employed to predict its future movement The recent trend in stock market prediction technologies is the use of machine learning which makes predictions based on the values of current stock market indices by training on their previous values and deploy it on cloud using streamlit.
 Streamlit is an open-source Python library that makes it easy to create and share beautiful, custom web apps for machine learning and data science learning to predict stock values .
 Factors considered are open, close low, high and